junekeng/Portfolio-Data-Analytics/Statistics For Data Analytics/Term Project.md

 # Baseball Statistics
 ## Project Objectives
 The project has the following two objectives.
 1. Determine if baseball teams are more successful with high offenses, tight defenses or a balance of the two over multiple time periods based on correlation analysis.
-Determine the main style of play (offensive, defensive or balanced) in each time period
+Determine the main style of play (offensive, defensive or balanced) in each time period<\n>
   a.
 Period 1 – before 1920
   b.
 Period 2 - 1920 to 1959
   c.
 Period 3 - 1960 to 1989